Zeyad-Diaa12/PolySumm/README.md

 ### Methodology
 PolySumm employs a sophisticated system architecture that combines advanced OCR capabilities with specialized summarization models within a Retrieval-Augmented Generation (RAG) framework.
 The core methodology involves:

 *   **Multimodal Data Extraction:** Utilizing PaddleOCR to process scientific PDFs, extracting text, identifying figures, and recognizing table structures.
-The extracted data is then outputted in a structured JSON format.
+The extracted data is then output in a structured JSON format.
 *   **Data Preprocessing:** The structured JSON data undergoes rigorous preprocessing, including semantic chunking and embedding generation, before being fed into the RAG pipeline.
 *   **Distinct Summarization Approaches:** The system employs different summarization techniques tailored to each content type:
     *   **Text Summarization:** Achieved using transformer-based models.